• Recipes Index

 • Sprinkle bottom of a 9×13 pan with 1-2 tbsp flour and generously sprinkle with salt and pepper.

-• Place Chicken thighs in pan topside down.
+• Place the chicken thighs in the pan, top side down.
 Sprinkle remaining 1-2 tbsp flour on the thighs and again salt and pepper.

 • Make sauce by whisking together sugar, ketchup, vinegar, soy sauce, and garlic salt.